Sexually Transmitted Diseases (STDs)

 Understanding what triggers this condition

-Having vaginal, anal, or oral sex without barrier protection (condoms or dental dams) is the primary risk factor for STD transmission.
-Multiple sexual partners further increase exposure risk significantly.
+Having vaginal, anal, or oral sex without barrier protection (condoms, dental dams) dramatically increases the risk of contracting and transmitting STDs.
+Multiple sexual partners further compound this risk.

-Certain STDs including HIV, syphilis, gonorrhea, chlamydia, and herpes can be transmitted from mother to baby during pregnancy, childbirth, or breastfeeding, potentially causing serious neonatal complications.
+Some STDs including HIV, syphilis, gonorrhea, and herpes can be transmitted from mother to baby during pregnancy, childbirth, or breastfeeding.
+This can cause severe birth defects, neonatal infections, or infant death.

 Top 5 Medical Treatments for Sexually Transmitted Diseases (STDs)